 Kids across Kentucky face daily obstacles that can prevent their success in the classroom.
 The business community recognizes that a myriad of issues, from food insecurity to children being placed in foster care, can result in instability in a child's life that can only be addressed through the school environment.
 To address this, the Chamber supports policies and programs that allow schools to better meet the individual challenges students may face to help ensure their success in school and beyond.
 An education system that includes well-funded schools, the utilization of public charter schools, and incentives to use proven models that result in student success should be pursued to address challenges that students face.

 COVID-19 led to a disruption of learning for all Kentucky students.
-School closures last spring and the lack of in-person instruction for public school students in the fall have disproportionately affected Kentucky's most vulnerable populations.
+School closures in 2020 and the lack of in-person instruction for public school students disproportionately affected Kentucky's most vulnerable populations.
 Achievement gaps for low-income students, minority students, and students with disabilities are widening.

-Data is needed to measure the impact of the COVID-19 disruptions on students.
+Policymakers should continue to gather data to measure the impact of how COVID-19 disrupted student learning.
 The most reliable way to gather this data is through statewide assessments.
-These assessments were waived in the previous school year but should not be waived for the 2020-2021 school year.
+These assessments were waived in 2020 but should not be waived for subsequent school years.
 Families, teachers, schools, and state leaders need this information to ensure their decisions in support of students are based on data.